 - a.
 Students are strongly cautioned against accepting any outside employment while enrolled in the MSU PA Program.
 The rigor and continuity of the Program is such that employment may detract from course responsibilities and impair academic and/or clinical performance.
-Each student should also realize that during the clinical year she/he may have requirements for evening, night, weekend, or emergency duty/call, and that some rotations involve changing shifts frequently.
-[A3.14h] - b.
+Each student should also realize that during the clinical year she/he may havethere may be requirements for evening, night, or weekend, or emergency duty/call, and that some rotations involve changing shifts frequently program activities.
+[A3.14h]] - b.
 Employment responsibilities are not considered an acceptable excuse for violation of the Attendance policy. - c.
 A potential conflict of interest may occur when a clinical training site is also the student's place of employment.
 In such cases, the student must notify the PA Program prior to beginning the clinical rotation.
 At the Program's discretion, the student may be reassigned to an alternate clinical experience.
-In no cases may a student's training overlap with employment. - d.
-It is not permissible for students to be paid by their preceptor for the tasks they perform while on clinical rotations.
+In no instance may a student's training overlap with employment. - d.
+It is not permissible for students to receive payment for the tasks they perform while on clinical rotations.
 While on clinical rotation, students may not provide services within the clinical supervisor's practice apart from those rendered for their educational value and as part of the clinical instruction experience.
 [A3.04] - e.
-Students in the Master of Physician Assistant Studies Program do not perform clerical, instructional, or administrative work for the program or supervised clinical practice experiences during the didactic or clinical years [A3.04, A3.05, A3.06]
+Students are not permitted perform clerical, instructional, or administrative work for the program or supervised clinical practice experiences during the didactic or clinical years [A3.04, A3.05, A3.06]